alex-murashkin/serverless-plugin-tracing/README.md

 Enables AWS X-Ray (https://aws.amazon.com/xray/) for the entire Serverless stack or individual functions.

-**Update**: as of `2.0.0`, plugin uses Cloud Formation to update `TracingConfig` and no longer makes additional AWS SDK calls.
-No cange to YAML contract: stays same as in 1.x Tested with `serverless@1.22.0`.
+**Update**: as of `2.0.0`, the plugin uses Cloud Formation to update `TracingConfig` and no longer makes additional AWS SDK calls.
+No change to YAML contract: stays same as in 1.x Tested with `serverless@1.22.0`.

 Note: this plugin is currently **Beta**.